zilliztech/zdoc/docs/tutorials/data/schema-data-fields/use-dense-vector.md

 ```

 Dense vectors can be generated using various [embedding](https://en.wikipedia.org/wiki/Embedding) models, such as CNN models (like [ResNet](https://pytorch.org/hub/pytorch_vision_resnet/), [VGG](https://pytorch.org/vision/stable/models/vgg.html)) for images and language models (like [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)), [Word2Vec](https://en.wikipedia.org/wiki/Word2vec)) for text.
 These models transform raw data into points in high-dimensional space, capturing the semantic features of the data.
-Additionally, Milvus offers convenient methods to help users generate and process dense vectors, as detailed in Embeddings.
+Additionally, Zilliz Cloud offers convenient methods to help users generate and process dense vectors, as detailed in Embeddings.

-Once data is vectorized, it can be stored in Milvus for management and vector retrieval.
+Once data is vectorized, it can be stored in Zilliz Cloud clusters for management and vector retrieval.
 The diagram below shows the basic process.

 ![No8KwR6wPhTIP6bKEqGcbBDWngc](/img/No8KwR6wPhTIP6bKEqGcbBDWngc.png)

 <Admonition type="info" icon="📘" title="Notes">

-<p>Besides dense vectors, Milvus also supports sparse vectors and binary vectors.
+<p>Besides dense vectors, Zilliz Cloud also supports sparse vectors and binary vectors.
 Sparse vectors are suitable for precise matches based on specific terms, such as keyword search and term matching, while binary vectors are commonly used for efficiently handling binarized data, such as image pattern matching and certain hashing applications.
 For more information, refer to <a href="./use-binary-vector">Binary Vector</a> and <a href="./use-sparse-vector">Sparse Vector</a>.</p>

 </Admonition>

-## Use dense vectors in Milvus{#use-dense-vectors-in-milvus}
+## Use dense vectors{#use-dense-vectors}

 ### Add vector field{#add-vector-field}

-To use dense vectors in Milvus, first define a vector field for storing dense vectors when creating a collection.
+To use dense vectors in Zilliz Cloud clusters, first define a vector field for storing dense vectors when creating a collection.
 This process includes:

 1. Setting `datatype` to a supported dense vector data type.
 For supported dense vector data types, see Data Types.